quorten/quorten-blog1/_posts/2019-11-18-use-hot-glue-gun.md

 have a wide range of temperature control, a 370 degree Celsius soldering iron runs the risk of burning plastic and heat-shrink tubing.
-Instead, you can use a low-temperature hot glue gun, this will run at 120 degrees Celsius and therefore will be withih the temperature range of heat-shrink tubing.
+Instead, you can use a low-temperature hot glue gun, this will run at 120 degrees Celsius and therefore will be within the temperature range of heat-shrink tubing.
 A standard temperature hot glue gun is within the range of 200 degrees C, and therefore can be used to weld plastic together.